Software apps and online services

 To make the wiring easier, I took the whole cabinet out.
 Then I removed all the components, cleaned the ole thing and started with the installation.

 The built-in temperature sensor is a temperature-dependent resistor (PT100).
-Although the UniPi has an analog input with which I could measure the resistance, I thought I'd make my life easier by using a 1-Wire temperature sensor instead.
+Although the UniPi has an analog input with which I could measure the resistance, I thought I'd make my life easier by using an 1-Wire temperature sensor instead.

+Now to the actual wiring.
 First, I installed the cable ducts, left, right, on the top and in the middle of the cabinet.

 Next I installed two DIN rails, one in the middle between the cable ducts, and one 75 mm below the middle cable duct.
 I use self-tapping screws to mount all of the components.